data-derp/data-derp.github.io/versioned_docs/version-2.0/accessibility/texts.md

 minutesToComplete: 15
 ---

-# Text Accessibility for data engineering and presentation
+# Text accessibility for data engineering and presentation

 When working with or presenting data or data related information, it's a good idea to adhere to proven accessibility principles.
 These standards are inspired by web design accessibility practices as well as standards from print to ensure that all users, including those with disabilities, can access and comprehend the content we present.

 Text accessibility focuses on making written content easy to read and understand for everyone, regardless of their physical or cognitive abilities.
 This includes considering visual impairments, cognitive challenges, and language barriers.

 Let's have a look at different elements of text accessibility, provide practical guidelines for improving the readability and usability of our content, and explain why each point is important.